-Foundations of Algebra
+Foundations of Algebra Prerequisites: By placement

 Foundations of Algebra is designed to introduce and involve the student in the concepts of Algebra.
-Students will learn the language of algebra, and use it to describe numbers and the relationships between them.
+Students will learn the language of algebra and use it to describe numbers and the relationships between them.
 Strategies leading to a successful approach to solving any problem will be stressed.